-How To Prevent Spider Veins In Thighs?
+How to Prevent Spider Veins in Thighs?

 Can You Tattoo Over Spider Veins?

-If you are looking to hide spider veins, the best option to use make-up or sunless self-tanning lotions.
-Or, simply schedule an appointment with VeinSolutions™ for an evaluation/advice on better ways to improve the appearance of your legs.
+If you are looking to hide spider veins, the best option is to use make-up or sunless self-tanning lotions.
+Or, simply schedule an appointment with VeinSolutions™ for an evaluation on better ways to improve the appearance of your legs.